-- Make the most of the DTP and institutional support. - Make the most of your student experience. - Develop your research skills and methods. - Put in the time to develop your career. - Contribute to an open and positive research culture of listening to feedback and sharing learning. - Submit your thesis within your funded studentship period.
+- Make the most of the DTP and institutional support. - Make the most of your student experience. - Develop your research skills and methods. - Put in the time to develop your career. - Contribute to an open and positive research culture of listening to feedback and sharing learning. - Never do anything as part of your studentship that puts your or others' health and safety at risk. - Submit your thesis within your funded studentship period. - Respond to contact from UKRI asking you to participate in research about what happens after your degree.
+(Any requests will be made after your studentship has finished.
+Your response is essential as it helps UKRI to ensure good funding opportunities will be available to future students.)